mdmustafanaim121/supriseME2/README.md

 ## Lab 2

 ### App Description
-In this part of the application I have worked on implementing Intents,
+In this part of the application I have worked on implementing Intents, design and more!

 ### App Walk-though